 Sookie Bang invented a process that induces bacteria to create a natural, environmentally friendly cement that can be used to repair faults in rock and concrete from the inside out.

 Sookie S. Bang was born and raised in South Korea.
-At Seoul National University, she specialized in Biology, Chemistry, and Chemical Engineering, earning a BS and MS. She came to the United States and continued her graduate studies at the University of California at Davis, where she received a PhD in Microbiology.
+She graduated from Seoul National University in 1974 where she specialized in Biology, Chemistry, and Chemical Engineering, earning a BS and MS. She came to the United States and continued her graduate studies at the University of California at Davis in 1981, where she received a PhD in Microbiology.
 She is now a Professor of Microbiology at the South Dakota School of Mines and Technology.

 Bang’s specialty is Bioremediation, that is, simply stated, using biology to fix things that are broken in the environment.
 Specifically, for some years now Bang has been working with graduate student advisees to perfect a process of “selective microbial plugging.”

 Many types of bacteria are efficient at extracting the nitrogen they require to live from urea (the nitrogenous component of urine, produced by many microorganisms).
 The process produces carbon dioxide and ammonia as byproducts.
 If water is also present, that ammonia will react with it to form ammonium hydroxide; if calcium is also present, that ammonium hydroxide will react with it to form crystals of calcium carbonate.
 Calcium carbonate (CaCO3) is better known as limestone.